|

 Hoppy

-Halloween accepts entries in all BJCP 2021 styles of beer, cider
+Halloween accepts entries in all BJCP 2021 styles of beer, 2025

 NOTE:When